bal2ag/kadabra/docs/configuration.rst

 `AGENT_RECEIVER_THREADS`         The number of threads the agent will use for
                                  publishing metrics from the channel.
                                  **Default:** `3`
-`AGENT_NANNY_FREQUENCY_SECONDS`  How often the agent will check for metrics
+`BATCHED_AGENT_INTERVAL_SECONDS` How often the batched agent will get metrics
+                                 from the channel for publishing. **Default:**
+                                 60
+`BATCHED_AGENT_MAX_BATCH_SIZE`   The maximum number of Metrics objects to
+                                 receive from the channel for publishing.
+Note that each metrics object can result in multiple "metrics" being published to the
-                                 that have been in-progress for a long time so that they can be republished. **Default:**
+                                 backend (for example, if there are multiple counters and timers). **Default:** 10000 `AGENT_NANNY_FREQUENCY_SECONDS`  How often the agent will check for metrics that have been in-progress for a long time so that they can be republished. **Default:**